IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### FORMS:

 • Cat form responsive is still incomplete.
 Some input is extra small, and the "scroll to top" button disappeared.
-[In-progress] - Luat

 ### ADMIN-SIDE:

 • Fix “Print Form” button to all submitted applications modals that are displayed to admin in “Applications” and “Adoptions” tabs.
-[In-progress] - Luat

 • Apply responsive.
-[In-progress] - Luat

 ### USER-SIDE:

 • Apply responsive.
-[In-progress] - Luat

 ### TASKS FOR THE NEW WEBSITE: